Arrange your citizenship ceremony

 - receive a gift from The City of Westminster

 - have professional photographs taken which will be available to purchase

-Due to the government restrictions on number of people who can attend a ceremony, we are unable to allow any guests to attend the ceremony at this time.
+Due to current government restrictions on the number of people who can attend a ceremony, we are unable to allow any guests to attend group ceremonies at this time.

 You may bring a guest if you arrange a private ceremony.

 Private ceremonies are held at The Old Marylebone Town Hall on weekdays, or virtually via zoom depending on availability during the week.
 Weekends can be considered upon request, but this will be dependent on availability.
 Please note there is a fee for this service.

 Private citizenship ceremonies are also offered virtually through Zoom on a limited basis if you are not able to attend a ceremony in a face-to-face setting.
 Prior to the virtual private citizenship ceremony you will receive the Zoom ceremony meeting link to access on the day.
 Please email us at [email protected] to request a virtual ceremony explaining why you cannot attend a ceremony face to face.

 If you attend a ceremony via Zoom, after the ceremony your naturalization certificate will be posted to the address shown on the Home Office Invitation Letter within 5 working days (please note that if you have moved you will need to contact home office with your change of address and wait for home office approval before the certificate can be posted out to you, it cannot be posted to an address abroad).
 There is a fee payable at the time of the booking.

 You will need to be physically present within the UK in order to take part in a virtual citizenship ceremony.